leekapp/CS254_Final_Project/README.md

 ## Exploratory Data Analysis

 The HelixMTDdb lists variants found at 10,253 nucleotides out of the entire 16,569 base pair (bp) mitochondrial genome (Table 1).
 This leaves 6316 nucleotides, for which no variants were detected.
 There are no significant differences in the base composition of variable and invariant mtDNA sequences (data not shown).
 However, there are obvious differences between variable and invariant sequences considering which positions within codons are most often represented.
-These data are shown in Table 2 and in Figures 3 and 4.
+These data are shown in Table 2 and in Figure 3.
 Given that the third base of many codons is permitted to vary, most variation among the protein coding nucleotides represented in the HelixMTDdb occurs in the third position of codons.

 ### **Table 1.** Summary of the HelixMTdb